+Verification Bodies act as verifiers with the meaning of ISO 14034.
 Verification bodies shall implement the GVP for the technology scope for which they are accredited following any guidance provided by the Technical Working Groups.
 This includes in particular:

-- Receiving and processing proposals for verification in their technical scope, up to the publication and post-verification phases; - Ensuring compliance with the quality management requirements and general test requirements of the GVP of any test bodies involved in their verifications, as provided under A.II.6.1, taking account of the possible accreditation or certifications of the test bodies; - Where appropriate, requiring or validating test methods, witnessing tests, assessing and accepting test data provided by a test body, or by the proposer in case of in-house testing, as compliant with the requirements set in the GVP and the specific verification protocol; - Participating in the Technical Working Groups relevant for their technology scope, including contributing actively and loyally to their activities and products, and sharing relevant information required by the work of the groups, including quick scans, specific verification protocols, draft and final verification reports and draft Statements of Verification developed under ETV; - Providing technical advice to the proposers, in particular to the small and medium-sized enterprises applying to the EU ETV pilot programme, in the context of ETV procedures and in particular as regards the definition of the performance claim, choice of test bodies and use of the Statement of Verification, within the limits acceptable under A.II.3.1, Paragraph 4; - Reporting annually to the Commission services and the national accreditation body on the activities implemented in the framework of the EU ETV pilot programme, including on post-verification as provided under B.VIII.
+- Receiving and processing proposals for verification in their technical scope, as provided in Part B of the GVP; - Ensuring compliance with the quality management requirements and general test requirements of the GVP of any test bodies involved in their verifications, as provided under A.II.6.1, taking account of the possible accreditation or certifications of the test bodies; - Where appropriate, requiring or validating test methods, witnessing tests, assessing and accepting test data provided by a test body, or by the proposer in case of in-house testing, as compliant with the requirements set in the GVP and the specific verification protocol;

+- Participating in the Technical Working Groups relevant for their technology scope, including contributing actively and loyally to their activities and products, and sharing relevant information required by the work of the groups, including quick scans, specific verification protocols, draft and final verification reports and draft Statements of Verification developed under ETV; - Providing technical advice to the proposers, in particular to the small and medium-sized enterprises applying to the EU ETV pilot programme, in the context of ETV procedures and in particular as regards the definition of the performance claim, choice of test bodies and use of the Statement of Verification, within the limits acceptable under A.II.3.1, Paragraph 4; - Reporting annually to the Commission services and the national accreditation body on the activities implemented in the framework of the EU ETV pilot programme, including on postverification as provided under B.VIII.